Manojkl/Cost_To_Consumers-CTC/AGI/SolutionAgents/Readme.md

 train a text, image, sound etc modalities data in a single model train them in separate model and interact their findings to each other

+Even optimize this approach,
+- Call appropriate llm based on response or task/ Build a multi agent system
+- Instead of two consider more llms colloborating to give better solution
+- Reinforce the learning by taking output from multiple llms/ then decide what is the best model to pass this output as input to
+- Summarise the result and send
+- Send along with the reasoning